 Regular STI tests can identify trichomoniasis even if the symptoms aren’t present.
 Once diagnosed, the most appropriate treatment will be given to clear the infection which is usually antibiotics.

 Below are some common trichomonas vaginalis medicines.
 Please note, this is not an exhaustive list and other non-medical methods may be more suitable.
 If you would like to learn more about these options, then please click here.
 Before receiving medication you must answer a number of questions to asses your suitability.
 All questions are reviewed by a GMC registered doctor before a final decision is made.
 All medication is dispensed via a full regulated and registered UK pharmacy.
+All medication is dispensed via a full regulated and registered UK pharmacy.
+All prices displayed on our site include the price of the medication and our doctors consultation fee.

 Our Health Care Team